MicrosoftDocs/PowerShell-Docs/reference/5.0/PackageManagement/Install-Package.md

 ```

 ### -Includes

-Specifies whether **Find-Package** should find all packages with DSC resources, cmdlets, functions, or workflows.
+Specifies whether `Install-Package` should find all package types.
+The acceptable values for this
-The acceptable values for this parameter are:
+parameter are as follows:

 - Cmdlet
 - DscResource